mobizt/FirebaseClient/resources/docs/cloud_functions.md

 - `uid` - The user specified UID of async result (optional).

-20. ## 🔹  bool generateDownloadURL(AsyncClientClass &aClient, const GoogleCloudFunctions::Parent &parent, const String &functionId)
+20. ## 🔹  String generateDownloadURL(AsyncClientClass &aClient, const GoogleCloudFunctions::Parent &parent, const String &functionId)

 The Firebase project Id should be only the name without the firebaseio.com.